openfin/diagnostic-api-guide/README.md

-# webinar-demo
+# Diagnostic APIs Guide
-Demo app for OpenFin Webinars.
+Guide for OpenFin APIs that are useful in diagnostics, debugging, and reporting.
 Built on the OpenFin Runtime and [Reveal-js](http://lab.hakim.se/reveal-js/).

 ## Documentation
-This Webinar provides an overview of the OpenFin platform and a hands-on demonstration of key OpenFin APIs.
+This guide provides an interactive view of the following OpenFin runtime APIs:

-Documentation for the OpenFin Runtime API can be found [here](https://openfin.co/developers/javascript-api/).
+Documentation for the full OpenFin Runtime API can be found [here](https://openfin.co/developers/javascript-api/).

 ## Setup